Dereck Faulkner: College career

 Faulkner immediately earned playing time as a true freshman at the "X" receiver position.
 Despite playing behind current All-Pro Kick Returner current Houston Texans Jerome Mathis, Faulkner still finished second on the team with 20 receptions for 249 yards and 1 touchdown in 10 games.

 17 of those catches resulted in first downs, with 12 of those coming on third down plays.
 A strained calf muscle limited Faulkner to 9 games in 2005.
 He still contributed to the team by pulling in 24 catches for 427 yards and 3 touchdowns, finishing third on the team, showing his prowess as the team clutch third-down receiver.
 He helped convert 12 third-down plays finishing with a total of 22 first down receptions.
 He suffered a broken right fibula during practice in the fourth week of the season and only played in 13 games over his last two seasons at Hampton.
 He finished his career with 74 catches for 1,011 yards.

 Professional career

 Philadelphia Eagles

 Despite not being drafted after a good career and a great work-out, Faulkner still fulfilled a childhood dream by being signed by the team he grew up cheering for, the Philadelphia Eagles, God-Father and family friend Eagle being All-Pro wide receiver Mike Quick, who also is a family friend.
 Quick was very positive when he heard the news about Faulkner going to the Eagles.
-He was quoted as saying: "It was a quick decision, but it was a strong decision."
-Faulkner was quoted saying:"I think this was the right decision for me.
-They didn't draft any wide receivers this year, and they only signed one other UDFA undrafted free agent wide receiver, so I'll have a good shot to show them I can play on the level of the receivers they have now."